-A public display needs to be connected to a local network to download and display content from DatabeatOMNI.
+A public display needs to be connected to the internet to download and display content from DatabeatOMNI.
 Here's how you can verify if the display is connected to a network.

 Read more on what network access Databeat OMNIplay requires for use here.

 A monitor requires network connectivity to report to the server and load content from DatabeatOMNI.
 If the content has played at an earlier stage on the screen, then it is stored locally on the screen.
 This will continue to play regardless of network connectivity.
 But for the media plan to update with the latest media files, the public display must be connected to a network.

 We recommend using a wired connection for better stability.

 How to connect a Samsung Public Display to the internet

 If your Samsung display is not running the OMNIplay app you can skip this info box.

 But if the Databeat OMNIplay app is running on your display you will not be able to edit Netowork Settings in the Samsung Menu before exiting/stopping the OMNIplay app: